RittmanMead/scripts/obi/init.d/README.md

 	Starting OBI Managed Server.........                       [  OK  ] Initiating OBI OPMN startup .                              [  OK  ]

+## Bonus

+Use the `watch` command to keep an eye on the status of the service, perhaps whilst it's starting up to see when it's ready:

+	watch service obiee status

 ## TODO

-* Doesn't work for scaled-out deployments yet, or AdminServer on a separate host
+* Not set up for scaled-out deployments yet, or AdminServer on a separate host
-* Check lock file perms